Livestock producers: use antibiotics appropriately

 Several industry groups, including the American Veterinary Medical Association, American Association of Bovine Practitioners, National Cattlemen’s Beef Association, National Pork Board, Poultry Science Association, and more support judicious use of antimicrobials and have recommendations in place to ensure the proper use of these drugs.
 Some of these judicious use principles include:

-antibiotics according to the label; they should be used to prevent or control
+- Only using antibiotics according to the label; they should be used to prevent or control disease

-veterinarian-client-patient relationship is required for extra-label use of
+- A veterinarian-client-patient relationship is required for extra-label use of antimicrobials

 Antibiotic use in livestock and its relationship to food safety will continue to be monitored by NARMS.
 Let’s use this as an opportunity to remind producers to use antibiotics responsibly and judiciously.